Hop Into Eggciting Learning Opportunities | Flat 25% OFF | Code: EASTER

 What is a Mainnet?

-The term “Mainnet” is used to describe a fully developed and deployed Blockchain protocol.
-On the Mainnet, cryptocurrency transactions are broadcasted, verified, and recorded on a distributed ledger, commonly known as the Blockchain.
-This is in contrast to Testnets, which serve as experimental environments for developers to troubleshoot and test features.
+The term “Mainnet” describes a fully developed and deployed Blockchain protocol.
+On the Mainnet, cryptocurrency transactions are broadcast, verified, and recorded on a distributed ledger, commonly known as the Blockchain.
+This contrasts with Testnets, which serve as experimental environments for developers to troubleshoot and test features.

 Also Read- How Does a Mainnet Work?
 Explained